12 Customer Contact Channels & Their Key Benefits [Updated]

 Companies often use this to their advantage.
 On Twitter, for instance, many companies make sure they communicate using their brand's ‘voice’ during customer conversations.

-It helps to engage customers more effectively and curate a change brand image.
+They also often utilise Twitter video tools to create and share engaging content.
+This helps to engage customers more effectively and curate a brand image.

 Social media icons on a smartphone